sealcode/sealious/README.md

 Currently there are **5** chip types in Sealious:

-  * `access_strategy` - it consumes a [context](#todo_context) and decides whether an arbitrary action can be performed on an arbitrary resource.
+  * `access_strategy` - it consumes a [context](#todo_context) and decides whether an arbitrary action can be performed on an arbitrary resource. - more details [see](https://github.com/Sealious/Sealious/blob/dev/docs/reference.md#access-strategy)

     **Example**: `public` - accepts any context.

   * `channel` - takes any input it wants to (keyboard, http request, open socket, anything) and is tasked with translating it to Sealious resource method calls.
-It's responsibility is to deduce which user is responsible for each input and provide Sealious with a context, so `access_strategy` can make a good use of it.
+It's responsibility is to deduce which user is responsible for each input and provide Sealious with a context, so `access_strategy` can make a good use of it. - more details [see](https://github.com/Sealious/Sealious/blob/dev/docs/reference.md#channel)

     **Example**: `rest` - translates HTTP requests to CRUD operations.

   * `datastore` - it's responsibility is, you guessed it, data storage.
 When bootstrapping, Sealious will tell the datastore what is the schema of the application.
 The datastore has to translate that information into a *database* schema.
-Sealious comes with a mongoDB datastore, but there's no stopping you from creating a datastore for any other driver (MySQL is on it's way) :)
+Sealious comes with a mongoDB datastore, but there's no stopping you from creating a datastore for any other driver (MySQL is on it's way) :) - more details [see](https://github.com/Sealious/Sealious/blob/dev/docs/reference.md#datastore)

    **Example**: `mongodb` - translates Sealious schema into mongodb collections.